CodeMacrocosm/Profile-a-Thon/README.md

 A big thanks to all the creative minds who have contributed .
 Check out the contributors and explore the variety of patterns they've added.

-Now, let the pattern creation begin!
+Now, let the creation begin!
 Happy coding! 🎨✨